Creating virtual reality with photogrammetry

-There are several steps of course and the process spans from acquiring the data to posting the final product to web page for users to see and use.
+The building in question, Gimnazija Poljane in Ljubljana, is reasonably large, with countless details inside and outside of the building.
+It required significant planning to achieve the desired results.
+There were several steps involved, from acquiring the data to posting the final product to the web page for the users to see and use.

 Acquiring images is the first step.
 You need to make sure that coverage of pictures is at least 80%, while choosing the appropriate angle of the camera.
 In our case we were using several different angles (90 degrees, 80 degrees, 70 degrees and 60 degrees).
 Also, do not forget to turn on the camera georeferencing functions.

-For this specific project we really wanted to get state-of-the-art result, so only for the external model we captured 1550 images altogether and the average size of the picture was 10 MB.
-It took us 2 days to capture all this images due to bad weather at that time, catching the cloudy days to make sure that the light temperature was almost constant.
+For this specific project we really wanted to get state-of-the-art results.
+Therefore for the external 3D model we captured 1550 images altogether with an average size of 10 MB per image.
+It took us 2 days to capture all these images due to bad weather at that time – catching the cloudy days to make sure that the lighting was most consistent.
 And first part of the job was done!

 Once you get the hang of it, the process is nice and easy, and very straightforward.
 First, we uploaded the captured images into the 3Dsurvey.
 Then we needed to select the known coordinates and run the bundle adjustment.

-Since we were facing a lot of material and wished for as realistic model as possible, we selected the ‘hybrid mode’, which brings out the best from Global and Incremental mode.
+Since we were dealing with a lot of material, and wished for as realistic model as possible, we selected the ‘hybrid mode’, which brings out the best from Global and Incremental mode.

-The final step to create the photorealistic model was the ‘reconstruction’ option, which was set to High as well.
-We’ve set it running during the night and it took around 10 hours to complete.
+The final step to create the photorealistic model was the ‘reconstruction’ option which was set to High as well.
+We set it running during the night and it took around 10 hours to complete.

 3Dsurvey had no problems registering the captured images and placing them into the total project even though they were far apart from the rest of the batch.